Skip to consent to cookiesSkip navigation

 Pullman National Historic Park

-Step back in time in to the 1880s in Pullman, a historic district on the south side of Chicago.
-One of the first planned industrial communities in the United States, Pullman’s unique design and striking architecture are one of the reasons it was named a National Monument by President Barack Obama.
+Step back in time in to the 1880s in Pullman, one of the first planned industrial communities in the United States.
+Located on Chicago’s South Side, Pullman was named a National Monument by President Barack Obama.

 Stroll through the park to admire everything from an elegant hotel to executive mansions and workers cottages.
 Stop at the Visitors Center for interesting exhibits and artifacts, then head to the A. Philip Randolph Pullman Porter Museum to learn more about Pullman’s role in the labor movement.